 You can check for rates for all the hotels and riads in Chefchaouen on Booking.com here.

 Best Things to Do in Chefchaouen

 The very best thing to do in Chefchaouen is to walk around and to explore slowly.
 It’s a joy to wander the laneways and you never know what you might see.
 Around every corner is another shade of blue, another paint shop, another local going about their daily life.

 You can’t really get lost here and it’s a lot smaller than Fes and Marrakech.
 Ambling slowly around Chefchaouen means stumbling across tiny shops with the friendliest owners, finding yourself in the middle of children playing games in the streets or finding yourself outside of a small primary school and overhearing a choir rehearsal taking place.
 Chefchaouen offers a unique opportunity for tourists to find themselves at the heart of daily life in Morocco.

 You could explore the centre of Chefchaouen, with its souk and medina in one or two days.
 However, its mountainous location means there are many excellent outdoor activities to do nearby, such as hiking in the Rif Mountains.

 Here’s my guide to the top things to do and see in Chefchaouen:

 Witness a beautiful sunrise and sunset

 Chefchaouen is one place that it is definitely worth timing your day around the sun.
-A hazy morning sunrise from your hotel’s roof terrace with a hot coffee is possibly one of the best ways to start the day in Chefchaouen.
+A hazy morning sunrise from your hotel’s roof terrace with a hot coffee is the best way to start the day in Chefchaouen.